German top fighter the Messerschmitt Me 109.

 The Messerschmitt 110 was a German long range escort fighter with a top speed of 349 mph.
 It had twin engine and was a two seater with a gunner facing the rear.
 It was too cumbersome to take on the Spitfire.

 The Stuka Dive-bomber (Ju87)

 And yes, shipping was lost to torpedoes, but not from submarines.
-They were torpedoed by Schnellboots , German Motor Torpedo boat.
-Know to the British as E (Enemy) Boats.
+Ships on the east coast of England were torpedoed by Schnellboots , fast German Motor Torpedo boats.

 The German Stuka Dive Bomber, the Junkers Ju87.

-The Spitfire had a top speed of 362 mph and was faster than the Hurricane due to the thinner wings.
-It had the same armour as the Hurricane.
-The wings were difficult to make and production was slow.
+The Spitfire was both faster and more manoeuvrable than the Hurricane due to its thinner wings.
+It had the same Merlin Engine, the same armaments as the Hurricane.
+The wings, which made it faster, were difficult to make and production was slow.
 Its bubble canopy gave an excellent all round view, an invaluable attribute in a dog fight.

 The German (Junkers) Ju 88.